 In most cases, you’ll have to wait for approximately 60 minutes until the base malts are converted, then add acidulated malt to the mash and let it rest for 45 minutes.

-The exact steps you need to take to introduce acidulated malt into the mesh may not be the same for all recipes, and you must check the recommended procedure for the variety of beer you’re brewing.
+The exact steps you need to take to introduce acidulated malt into the mash may not be the same for all recipes, and you must check the recommended procedure for the variety of beer you’re brewing.

 Where to keep acidulated malt

 The overall weight of the grain bill determines how much acidulated malt you have to use.
-As we already noted, the acidulated malt should make up 1% to 10% of the grain bill’s weight.
+As I already noted, the acidulated malt should make up 1% to 10% of the grain bill’s weight.

 You’re going to need approximately 12lbs of grain to make a 5-gallon batch, so in this case, you’ll have to add 1.2lbs of acidulated malt to the mash.
-Most manufacturers sell this specialty malt in 2lbs packages, and you’ll have to figure out the way to store the remaining malt.
+Most manufacturers sell this specialty malt in 2lbs packages, and you’ll have to figure out a way to store the remaining malt.

 Acidulated malt should be stored in dry spaces and at temperatures below 70F.
-In addition, it is advisable to keep the malt in a Ziploc bag so that it can remain fresh unit the next beer-brewing session.
+In addition, it is advisable to keep the malt in a Ziploc bag so that it can remain fresh unit your next beer-brewing session.